In this post you will learn...

 While homeowners automatically consider options one through three when it comes to window replacement, option number four might not get as much attention as it should.
 Yet major differences exist between each style of window.

-In this article we’ll specifically look at the differences between single- and double-hung windows and compare the pros and cons of each.
-You'll be surprised to know there are major differences between the two in terms of ventilation along with the ease and cost of maintenance and cleaning.
+This article will examine the differences between single- and double-hung windows and compare their pros and cons.
+You'll be surprised to know there are major differences between the two in terms of ventilation and the ease and cost of maintenance and cleaning.

 |